daskeyboard/daskeyboard.io/q-api-doc.md

 # Das Keyboard Q: REST API Documentation

 This document explains how to use the Q API.
-Both the Cloud and the desktop software use the same routes; this documentation uses the Q Cloud URI, but to make the requests on the desktop software the "q.daskeyboard.com" has to be replaced by "localhost:PORT", where PORT can be obtained in the file "~/.quio/q-api-port.txt".
+Both the Cloud and the desktop software use the same routes; this documentation uses the Q Cloud URI, but to make the requests on the desktop software the `q.daskeyboard.com` has to be replaced by `localhost:PORT`, where `PORT` can be obtained in the file `~/.quio/q-api-port.txt`.

 In a terminal, the port can be obtained with the following:
 ```sh